yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : IP address of a node in the target cluster.

 --replication_id *xcluster-replication-id*
-: replication_id for which replication is to be set-up.
+: replication_id for which replication is to be set up.

 --bootstrap_done *xcluster-bootstrap-done*
 : This flag indicates that bootstrapping step has been completed.